 You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life … For if you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words?
 John 5:39,40,46,47 NASB

 You see, even if we had THE perfect translation, true life would not be found within the confines of that written document.
-No doubt it would testify TO the life or ABOUT the life, but it could just as easily give the religious Scripture-bound mind a way to reject the life while appearing to be an authority on the life.
-Beware of those who bark the loudest about their qualifications and/or authority to dispense truth.
+No doubt it would testify TO the life or ABOUT the life, but it could just as easily give the religious leather-bound mind a way to reject the life while appearing to be an authority on the life.
+Be aware of those who bark the loudest about their qualifications and/or authority to dispense truth.
 If there is any secret to understanding the Bible it would be found not in its difficulty but in its simplicity.